Skip to main content

 • The main pedestrian entrance to the College site is located in Trumpington Street (Photograph 1).
 Access is via a level pedestrian double gate that has the left hand gate held open from early in the morning to early in the evening.
 At other times you would need a key or key card.
 The opening width of the gateway is 126cm.

 • Pedestrians can also access the site via another double gate just a little further south along Trumpington Street, opposite Little St Mary’s Lane (Photograph 2).
-For this gate you need to use a key card at all times.
+For this gate you need to use a key card at all times at most times as it is not usually kept open.
 The height of the key card reader is 100cm.
 At this gate it’s the right hand gate that opens giving a width of 75cm.
 It has to be opened manually and this might be difficult for some people.
 This entrance is also level but the Trumpington Street pavement can be uneven in places (Photograph 3).

 • There is a third pedestrian entrance on the opposite side of the site in Tennis Court Road (Photograph 4).
 This is a single gate that you need a key card to open.
 The gate opens away from you (push) and may be difficult for some people to open.
 The opening width is 98cm and the height of the card reader is 102cm.
 There is a 4cm lipped threshold in this gateway and also a very short uneven slope immediately beyond it.